Uralkali's CEO moved to house arrest in Moscow

-MOSCOW, Dec 10 (Reuters) - The head of Russian potash producer Uralkali, extradited to Russia from Belarus last month, has been moved from a detention centre in Moscow to house arrest, the company said on Tuesday.
+MOSCOW (Reuters) - The head of Russian potash producer Uralkali (URKA.MM), extradited to Russia from Belarus last month, has been moved from a detention center in Moscow to house arrest, the company said on Tuesday.

 Baumgertner had been charged with abuse of power and embezzlement in Minsk.
 He was extradited after Russia met Lukashenko’s demand for him to be held and investigated in Russia.